jshbrtz/jshbrtz.com/src/posts/brain-ticklers-spring.md

 tags: post
 date: 2022-05-14
 layout: layouts/post.html
+description: Books, camels, music, and a relatable tweet for Spring.
 ---

 It's officially warm out.
 North Carolina's growing season started more than two months sooner than Minnesota, but we're here for it.
 Winter is a time to shed old skin, to look out at the world and collect yourself, and plan.